telepresenceio/telepresence/docs/index.md

 * Python (2 or 3).
 This should be available on any Linux or OS X machine.
 * Access to your Kubernetes cluster, with local credentials on your machine.
   You can do this test by running `kubectl get pod` - if this works you're all set.
+* If you want to run your code outside of a Docker container you will also need `torsocks`.

+  On Ubuntu: `sudo apt-get install --no-install-recommends torsocks`

+  On OS X: `brew install torsocks`

 In order to install, run the following command: